 Income Tax Credit for Property Tax Paid

-Note: Ex-prisoners of war, regardless of their disability rating are eligible for this reduced cost license plate.
+for additional information.
+Note: Ex-prisoners of war, regardless of disability rating, also are eligible for this reduced cost license plate.

 Employment, Education and Training